Ontonagon, Michigan

 Ontonagon (/ˌɒntəˈnɑːɡən/ ON-tə-NAH-gən) is a village in the Upper Peninsula of the U.S. state of Michigan.
 The population was 1,285 at the 2020 census.
-It is the county seat and only village of Ontonagon County.
+It is the county seat of Ontonagon County, and is the only incorporated place within the county.

 The village is located within Ontonagon Township, at the mouth of the Ontonagon River on Lake Superior.
 Industry was centered on the Smurfit-Stone Container production facility at the river mouth until the plant closed in 2010.

 Geography

 According to the United States Census Bureau, the village has a total area of 3.86 sqmi, of which 3.71 sqmi is land and 0.15 sqmi (3.89%) is water.

+Ontonagon is the westernmost incorporated community in the United States that uses the Eastern Time Zone, being located on the same line of longitude as Hattiesburg, Mississippi.
+It also lies further west than Wyatt, Missouri, the easternmost community in the United States west of the Mississippi River.